Cancer Center Education Center, also known as the Skills Lab, empowers families to be partners in cancer treatment

 Toward the end of their talk, Rushlow pulls out a worksheet that the Cancer Center offers families to help divvy up the responsibilities of home health care.
 Before she finishes explaining it, the Colapietros begin to laugh.

 "We've already got that down!"
 Salvatore Colapietro says.

-We asked Debby Roisen, a nurse educator who heads the Skills Lab, for her best advice for families who are dealing with outpatient chemotherapy.
+We asked Debby Roisen, a nurse educator who heads the Cancer Center Education Center, for her best advice for families who are dealing with outpatient chemotherapy.
 Here's a round-up of her suggestions.